edrojas3/rotation/README.md

 [frnorm, timesec] = fratenorm(e,spk);
 ```

+The input 'e' is a loaded structure of a matfile with neuronal data and 'spk' is the name of the unit you want.
 The previous function gets the firing rate aligned to the stimulus onset as a default.
 To change this you can specify the align event you want.
 For example, to get the firing rate aligned to the moment when the monkey touched the object you can run:

 ```
 [frnorm, timesec] = fratenorm(e,spk,'alignEvent','touchIni');